-Ashiana employs a balanced group of multigenerational workforce, with 34% being under 30, 39% of the population is under 40 and 27% being over 40.
-A reflection of our workforce's belief in the company is that 25% of our workforce has been with us for more than five years while 22% has been with us for more than a decade.
+Ashiana employs a balanced group of multigenerational workforce, with 34% being under 30, 39% of the population is under 40 and 27%being over 40.
+A reflection of our workforce's belief in the company is that 25% of our workforce has been with us for more than five years while 22% has been with us for more than a decade mode in our recruitment policy.